thejordanprice/p2pspider/README.md

 It isn't reccomended changing the nodesMaxSize or the maxConnections, but timeout seems to be a possibility to get your indexing to go faster.
 It may require a little bit more RAM with a higher timeout though, the highest we would reccomend at the time is 5000ms.

+**Would like to keep the information private easily?**

+I have added a section of code to bin/webserver.js that will add basic authentication with mutliple users possible by default.
+It looks like this below.
+If you would like to remove this feature, you can either change challenge to false, or just comment out the entire block.

+    app.use(basicAuth({
+    users: {
+        'username': 'password',
+        'username': 'password',
+    },
+    challenge: true,
+    realm: 'Secret Place'
+    }));

 ### Protocols

 [bep_0005](http://www.bittorrent.org/beps/bep_0005.html), [bep_0003](http://www.bittorrent.org/beps/bep_0003.html), [bep_0010](http://www.bittorrent.org/beps/bep_0010.html), [bep_0009](http://www.bittorrent.org/beps/bep_0009.html)